 Reading up on what pain-relieving methods are available, preparing together with your birth partner and noting down any preferences in your birth plan can all make you feel more confident and relaxed before you go into labour.

-Non-medical options are very popular – a third of women use natural methods at some point in their labour, according to a 2017 CQC survey.
+Non-medical options are very popular – a third of women use natural methods at some point in their labour, according to a 2017 Care Quality Commission (CQC) survey.

 What types of natural pain relief are there for giving birth?